halsted/udacity_3D_object_detection/README.md

 ## Section 1: Compute Lida Point-Cloud from Range Image

 In this section, I wrote the code for the function show_range_image in objdet_pcl.py to visualize range image channels.
+The images below are the combined "range" and "intensity" channels within the range image.

 Here is the range image for frame 0 of Sequence 1: